What Is a Living Will?

 If you have an estate plan, or if you have been thinking about an estate plan, then you have probably heard of the terms “will” and “living will.”
 While the two may sound like they are the exactly same thing, a will and a living will are two very different legal document types, and both are very important to a complete estate plan.

 If you do not yet have an estate plan that includes a living will, it is time to create one.
-At the law offices of Alsobrook & Agricola, LLC, we have an experienced team of estate planning lawyers that can help you review the tough questions that are part of creating a living will, and make smart choices for yourself as you age.
+At the law offices of Zach Alsobrook, we have an experienced team of estate planning lawyers that can help you review the tough questions that are part of creating a living will, and make smart choices for yourself as you age.

 What Is a Living Will?

 Unlike a traditional will, which is used to make a determination about how a property is to be divided and assets distributed upon a person’s death, a living will is used to state your preferences for end of life care.
 A living will is often called an advanced directive and helps guide family members and doctors regarding your plan for end of life.

 What Types of Decisions Are Made through a Living Will?

 Your living will is an opportunity for you to state your preferences for what you want to happen to you when you are no longer able to communicate your wishes, such as would be the case in the event of a severe accident or health complication.
 Types of decisions that are made through living wills, and communicated to doctors and family members, include:

 • Whether or not you want to receive life-saving medical care towards the end of life that is intended to prolong your life, such as blood transfusions, breathing machines, CPR, and certain surgeries;

 • Whether or not you want food and water to you given to you via IV or feeding tube if you are unable to eat or drink;

 • Whether or not you want your organs and tissues to be donated (in which case you must be kept on a form of life support until the process is completed);